Discovering the Basics of Bike Pumps

 Using a Bike Pump Effectively

-- Connect the pump to your bike’s valve.
+- Connect the pump head to your bike’s valve securely — a loose connection wastes effort and can damage the valve.

 - Use steady strokes for hand pumps and CO2 inflators.

-- Disconnect the pump carefully to avoid damaging the valve.
+- Disconnect carefully to avoid losing air through the valve.

 The Importance of Correct Tire Pressure